ccatgirl/NBTExplorer/README.md

 # NBTExplorer

 NBTExplorer is an open-source NBT editor for all common sources of NBT data.
 It's mainly intended for editing [Minecraft](http://www.minecraft.net) game data.

 ## TODO list
 - [x] Endian selection dialog for opening
-- [ ] Header and endian dialog for saving
+- [x] Header and endian dialog for saving
 - [ ] Save as?
 - [ ] Command-line support for endian conversion
+- [ ] Fix dependencies for .NET framework 2.0
+- [ ] LE Substrate option for opening with a specific header type (And failing if not that type)
+- [ ] LE Substrate fix loading/saving header-less LE files

+Loading big-endian files with a header is not supported.

 ## Supported Formats